-Memory = name zone start-address end-address access-type

-name The name of the memory.

-zone The address space-zone-of the memory.

-start-address The start address of the memory.

-end-address The end address of the memory.

-access-type The access type of the memory: R, W, or RW.
+Memory = "name", "zone", start address, end address, access type name The name of the memory, which may be almost anything. zone The address space-zone-of the memory. start address The start address of the memory. end address The end address of the memory. access type The access type of the memory: R, W, or RW.
 W denotes a peripheral register area.

-The opening [Memory] does not need an ordinal number, like Memory0 =..., etc.
+In previous versions of the format, opening [Memory] had to be numbered, like Memory0 =..., etc. This is no longer needed.